-Puerto Rico crisis deepens amid clash over sworn-in governor
+Puerto Ricans await court decision on potential new governor

 Pierluisi was named secretary of state, the next in line to be governor, in a recess appointment last week.
 The island’s House of Representatives then confirmed him to the position in a 26-to-21 vote on Friday, a move he argues makes him the replacement for Gov. Ricardo Rosselló.

 However, the Senate had not yet voted on the appointment, and it was expected to do so Monday afternoon.
-It was not immediately clear if that would still happen after the lawsuit was filed late Sunday night.

 Pierluisi said in a statement that there is no time to lose.